Hideout-Codeworks/DoritoBot/README.md

 - [x] Moderation Commands
 - [x] Tempbans
 - [ ] Warning System
-- [ ] (Cutom?)
-Punishment DMs
+- [x] Punishment DMs
 - [x] Snippet System
 - [x] Moderation Logging
 - [ ] Optional Gacha System

-..and various other useful utility and fun commands!
+...and various other useful utility and fun commands!

 ## Installation
 If you want to host this bot yourself, here's a small guide on how to do it!
 This guide uses Debian Linux, but the general steps are the same.
 Some commands may vary on different operating systems.